sjorsroelofs/ilusix-wordpress-private-wp/readme.txt

 Non-logged in users will be redirected to a customized login screen.

 Features:
-1. Redirect non-logged in users to a customized login screen
+1. Redirect non-logged in users to a custom login screen
-2. Configure the custom (non-login) page
-3. Exclude pages from the login obligation
+2. Exclude pages from the login obligation
-3. Custom CSS

 ==Installation==
 1. Clone the plugin repository to your WordPress plugin directory (/wp-content/plugins)